 NETGEAR recommends that you do not change your preset security settings.
-If you change your preset security settings, make a note of the new settings and store it in a safe place where you can easily find it.
+If you change your preset security settings, make a note of the new settings and store the note in a safe place where you can easily find it.

-If you use a wireless computer to change the wireless network name (SSID) or other wireless security settings, you are disconnected when you click the Apply button.
+If you use a wireless computer to change the SSID or other wireless security settings, you are disconnected when you click the Apply button.
 To avoid this problem, use a computer with a wired connection to access the modem router.